matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 MUST ignore the cycle by cutting it such that the oldest space-room is the root (i.e. oldest parent).
 'Oldest' means the room whose `m.room.create` event has the numerically smallest `origin_server_ts`.
-If the oldest rooms are precisely the same age, we select the root as the room with the lexicographically smallest `room_id`.
+If the oldest rooms are precisely the same age, we select the root as the room with the smallest `room_id` (lexicographically comparing the Unicode code-points of the `room_id` string).

 ### Suggested children